Framework Guides

 All of LaunchFlow's resource can be easily plugged in and used in your Flask application with most working out of the box.
 For more complex dependencies, like Postgres, LaunchFlow includes utilities to help you plug into Flask extensions, like Flask-SQLAlchemy.

-For all resources you can call .connect() at the start of your application to connect to them to your Flask application.
+For all resources you can call .outputs() at the start of your application to connect to them to your Flask application.

 Most resource clients can simply be injected as is.
 For example if you are using a GCS or S3 bucket you can do the following: